-If you want to take part in the next Opinion Battles we will be looking at Favourite Performance in a Comedy Movie by a NON-Comedic Actor.
-If you want to take part email your choice to firstname.lastname@example.org by 2nd of April 2017.
+If you want to join the next round of Opinion Battles we will be take on Favourite Tom Hanks Role, to enter email your choice to firstname.lastname@example.org by 7th July 2017.

 Darren – Movie Reviews 101

 I must go with Up, thee adventure the young boy scout Russell and elderly man Carl Fredricksen as Carl wants to go on the adventure that he failed to take his late wife on, only he ends up taking Russell with him.
 We have talking dogs and a crazed adventurer but just imagine seeing the adventure in live action, it just wouldn’t have the magic the animated version does.